 When you organize your home and workspace this way, you eliminate the need to look for things like glasses, keys, TV remote, or mail.

 Select your organization strategy and stick with it!
 Consistency is key.

-When it comes to your reminders, to-do lists, and notes-to-self: Maintain just one notebook.
+When it comes to your reminders and lists, stick to one calendar and one notebook.
 Sticky notes have a way of getting lost and mixed up.